AhmedAElzaki/Hospital-Patient-Records-Analysis/README.md

    - Matplotlib and Seaborn were used to create visualizations, helping to interpret the data and identify trends.

 4. **Statistical Analysis**:
-   - Linear regression and outlier analysis were conducted to explore relationships between costs and encounters.
+   - Linear regression and correlation coefficient were used to explore relationships between costs and encounters.

 ## Usage